Raedin24/School/L400/DCIT 407/Digital Image Processing.md

 	- The loss in quality is generally not noticeable.
 	- **Best for** web images, non-professional printing, e-mail, powerpoints
 	- **Special Attribute**: Can choose amount of compression when saving
+4. GIF (.gif)
+	- Stands for *Graphics Interchange Format*
+	- Is a *lossless*  image format
+	- Limited to 256 colours
+	- Can allow for transparency
+	- Can be animated
+	- Typically small in size
+	- **Best for** web images
+	- **Special Attribute**: Can be animated, can save transparency